RTWhySoSerious/angular4-101/README.md

 ```

-And your `app.module.ts` file will be updated:
+And your `app.module.ts` file will be automatically updated:
 ```js
 /*
   FileName: app.module.ts